| 7.4 Stone cut procedure

 difference was so remarkable that the total volume of rough blocks, worked out this way,

+was +70% wider than the one previously calculated.
 Since optimisation of stone was required and methodology of stone cut

 would have been atypical compared to the ancient methodologies and to any other ever